bxparks/AceWire/README.md

 **Important**: For all implementations, the number of calls to the `read()` method must be *exactly* equal to `NUM_BYTES`.
 Otherwise, unpredictable things may happen, including a crash of the system.

+<a name="ErrorHandling"></a>
+### Error Handling

+Performing proper error handling for the various I2C libraries is difficult.
+Different I2C implementations handle errors in slightly different ways.
+For non-critical applications with simple hardware configurations, with only a few I2C devices on the bus, it may be practical to just ignore all reported errors from the underlying library.

+The software I2C implementations provided in this library (`SimpleWireInterface` and `SimpleWireFastInterface`) do not implement clock stretching, and they do not check to see if another I2C master is controlling the bus.
+Therefore, cannot become wedged into an infinite loop, so they do not provide a timeout parameter.

+The hardware `<Wire.h>` has the potential for becoming wedged.
+Recently, some work was been done to allow the library to time out after a certain amount of time.
+(I am not too familiar with those latest feature additions.)

+Other third party libaries (accessed through the `TwoWireInterface` wrapper class) may handle errors in different ways.
+Usually, the error handling behavior of the code is not documented so you probably need to dive into the code.

 <a name="ResourceConsumption"></a>
 ## Resource Consumption